kvnwyl/byte_reverser/README.md

 ## Purpose :question:
-Where I work has a strong firewall which automatically scans - and blocks - any outgoing emails which have attachments of certain file formats.
+Where I work has a strong firewall which automatically scans - and blocks - any outgoing emails which have attachments of which match certain byte patterns.
 This project was created with the purpose of ensuring that files do not match the security pattern and therefore enables me to email files to myself from work.